Puli, Nantou: Chi Chi earthquake

 In 1999, this town was damaged by the 921 earthquake.
-The damage was especially severe in Taomi Village a small rural village located within Puli Township.
-10 years on, the village has since re-invented itself to be the pride of Taiwan's eco-tourism industry.
+The damage was especially severe in Taomi Village, a small rural village located within Puli Township.
+10 years later, the village has since re-invented itself to be the pride of Taiwan's eco-tourism industry.
 Especially after the opening of the Paper Dome, now a major attraction in Puli Township, Taomi Village was transformed from a sleepy agricultural village to one that is busting with activities related to community redevelopment and eco-tourism.
 Since then, Taomi Village has seen vibrancy unprecedented since its glory days in the 1970s as an agricultural hub.

 Administrative divisions

 Tungmen, Pacheng, Pipa, Shuitou, Qilin, Zhuge, Xinan, Ximen, Nanmen, Beimen, Beian, Beimei, Taian, Danan, Wugong, Tongsheng, Qingxin, Xunhua, Dacheng, Lancheng, Taomi, Chenggong, Nancun, Ailan, Tieshan, Fangli, Xiangshan, Yixin, Gecheng, Guangcheng, Shigang, Fuxing and Niumian Village.

 Economy

 There is a TTL brewery in the township.
 One of the main economic activities in Puli is tourism.
 It is located in the mountainous center of Taiwan, and many tourist destination spots, such as Sun Moon Lake are nearby.